mbrennwa/pypsucurvetrace/docs/PSUs/supported_PSUs.rst

 Supported power supplies
 ************************

 ``pypsucurvetrace`` has built-in support for different PSU models.
 Choosing suitable PSU models for your curve-tracing setup will mainly depend on the voltage and current ranges as well as the set and readback resolution required for your DUT tests.
-For example, testing a power transistor may require a high-power PSU that can output several 100 W, while a data resolution of 0.01 V and 0.01 A may be more than sufficient.
+For example, testing a power transistor may require a high-power PSU that can output several 100 W, while a data resolution of 10 mV and 1 mA may be more than sufficient.
 In contrast, testing a small-signal transistor will require much higher resolution to set and read voltages and currents at small increments of about 10-100 μV and 10-100 μA, while the power will be 1 W or less.
 Testing vacuum tubes also benefits from good low-current resolution, but typically requires high-voltage PSUs (or multiple PSUs connected in series).

 The list below describes the PSU models that are supported by ``pypsucurvetrace``, and how to configure them in the ``pypsucurvetrace_config.txt`` file.